 Sunday School 10:00 AM

 Adult Choir Practice10:00 AM

-The women Fellowship 2018 Bazaar was held on November 3rd.
-Below is a photo gallery of some photos taken at this event.
+Below is a photo gallery of some photos taken at last year’s event.

 The Lovefeast of the Moravian Church

 This is based on the Agape feast and the meals of the early churches described in the Bible in the Acts of the Apostles, which were partaken in unity and love.

 We meet every Wednesday to discuss ideas to enrich the faith walk and growth for the members of our Congregation.
 Please contact Brother McDowell if you have events coming up or information that you wish to have on this website as well as in the monthly Newsletter.

 Excerpts from a 2014 presentation to the Northern Province Synod of the Moravian Church in America.
 The Rev. Dr. Craig D. Atwood, Charles D. Couch Professor of Moravian Theology and Ministry at Moravian Theological Seminary, and Director of the Center for Moravian Studies, describes the Essentials, Ministerial, and Incidentals of our faith which have carried us from the Ancient Unity (1457) and are still relevant for us today.